sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 = Does the plugin work with Facebook oEmbeds? =

-In version 2.5, support was added to allow the plugin to power your oEmbeds as official support for these is no longer available in WordPress core.
+Yes.
+Support was added to allow the plugin to power your Facebook oEmbeds as official support for these is no longer available in WordPress core.
 Just connect your account on the oEmbeds settings page inside the plugin and the plugin will power all Facebook embeds on your site, old and new.
 No developer app or account required.

-= Can I show photos and videos in my feed? =
+= Can I show photos and videos in my Custom Facebook feed? =

 This free plugin only allows you to display text from your Facebook posts.
 To display photos and videos in your feed you would need to upgrade to the Pro version of the plugin.
 Try out a demo of the Pro version on the [Custom Facebook Feed website](https://smashballoon.com/custom-facebook-feed/demo/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=media "Custom Facebook Feed Demo"), and find out more about the Pro version [here](https://smashballoon.com/custom-facebook-feed/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=pro "Custom Facebook Feed Pro").
 [Click here](https://smashballoon.com/differences-between-the-free-version-and-pro-version-of-the-custom-facebook-feed-plugin/ "Differences between free and Pro version of Custom Facebook Feed plugin") for a full list of all differences between the free version and Pro version.

-= Can I show the comments, shares and likes associated with each post? =
+= Can I show the comments, shares and likes associated with each Facebook post? =

 This is a feature of the [Pro version of the plugin](https://smashballoon.com/custom-facebook-feed/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=comments "Custom Facebook Feed Pro").
 To display comments, shares and likes you would need to upgrade from the free version to the Pro version.

 = Is the content of my Custom Facebook Feed crawlable by search engines? =

 It sure is.
-Unlike other plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your Facebook feed content directly into your page.
+Unlike other Facebook plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your Facebook feed content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

 = How do I embed the Custom Facebook Feed directly into a WordPress page template? =

-You can embed your feed directly into a template file by using the WordPress [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode "WordPress.org do_shortcode reference") function: `<?php echo do_shortcode('[custom-facebook-feed]'); ?>`.
+You can embed your Facebook feed directly into a template file by using the WordPress [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode "WordPress.org do_shortcode reference") function: `<?php echo do_shortcode('[custom-facebook-feed]'); ?>`.

-= My feed posts are not showing up, or all I can see is the Facebook Like box but no posts =
+= My Facebook feed posts are not showing up, or all I can see is the Facebook Like box but no posts =

-Please refer to [this FAQ](https://smashballoon.com/facebook-feed-doesnt-show-can-see-like-box-posts-gives/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=errors "My posts are not showing up, or all I can see is the Facebook Like box but no posts") for potential solutions on how to resolve this issue.
+Please refer to [this FAQ](https://smashballoon.com/facebook-feed-doesnt-show-can-see-like-box-posts-gives/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=errors "My Facebook feed posts are not showing up, or all I can see is the Facebook Like box but no posts") for potential solutions on how to resolve this issue.

-= Changing the font in your feed and using Google Fonts =
+= Changing the font in your Facebook feed and using Google Fonts =

 Please refer to [this FAQ](https://smashballoon.com/changing-the-font-in-your-facebook-feed-using-google-fonts/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=fonts "Changing the font in your Facebook feed and using Google Fonts") for directions on how to use Google fonts in your Facebook posts.

-= Can I display my posts horizontally or in multiple columns? =
+= Can I display my Facebook posts horizontally or in multiple columns? =

 Please refer to [this FAQ](https://smashballoon.com/can-display-facebook-post-horizontally-multiple-columns/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=horizontal "Can I display my Facebook posts horizontally or in multiple columns?") for directions on how to display your Facebook posts in multiple columns.

-= My feed appears to have stopped updating / working =
+= My Facebook feed appears to have stopped updating / working =

-If your Facebook feed doesn't appear to be showing the most recent posts then the most likely explanation is that the recent posts in your feed may be shared from a user's personal profile.
-Facebook's privacy policy doesn't allow posts that you share from personal profiles to be shared outside of Facebook as the posts don't technically belong to your page, they belong to the user who posted it to their personal Facebook profile.
-There's an example of a post shared from a user's personal profile [here](https://smashballoon.com/wp-content/uploads/2014/11/sharing-photo-facebook-profile.jpg "Example of Facebook post shared from personal profile").
+If your Facebook feed doesn't appear to be showing the most recent Facebook posts then the most likely explanation is that the recent posts in your feed may be shared from a user's personal profile.
+Facebook's privacy policy doesn't allow posts that you share from personal Facebook profiles to be shared outside of Facebook as the posts don't technically belong to your Facebook page, they belong to the user who posted it to their personal Facebook profile.
+There's an example of a post shared from a user's personal Facebook profile [here](https://smashballoon.com/wp-content/uploads/2014/11/sharing-photo-facebook-profile.jpg "Example of Facebook post shared from personal profile").

-Please note, this isn't a limitation of our plugin, it's a restriction which Meta (Facebook) places on its content in order to protect the privacy of their users.
+Please note, this isn't a limitation of our plugin, it's a restriction which Meta (Facebook) places on it's content in order to protect the privacy of their Facebook users.

 **Potential solutions**

-* You could re-post the Facebook post to your own page rather than just sharing it on your page.
-If you do this, then the content now originates from your Facebook page and will be displayed in the Facebook feed on your website.
+* You could re-post the Facebook post to your page rather than sharing it to your Facebook page.
+If you re-post the content as your own post on your Facebook page then the content now originates from your Facebook page and will be displayed in the Facebook feed on your website.

-* If you were to share a post from another page or public source, rather than sharing it from someone's personal Facebook profile, then it would show up in your feed outside of Facebook, but by default any posts that originate from a personal profile are protected by Facebook's privacy policy and is the private content of that profile owner.
+* If you were to share a post from another Facebook page or public source, rather than sharing it from someone's personal Facebook profile, then it would show up in your feed outside of Facebook, but by default any posts that originate from a personal Facebook profile are protected by Facebook's privacy policy and is the private content of that Facebook profile owner.

 = I'm receiving an error message when trying to display my Facebook posts =

 Please refer to our [Error Message Reference page](https://smashballoon.com/custom-facebook-feed/docs/errors/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=errors "I'm receiving an error message when trying to display my Facebook posts") for information on how to resolve common error messages.

-= The Custom Facebook Feed shortcode options aren't working =

-The most common causes of this are:

-1) There's HTML tags within the [custom-facebook-feed] shortcode which are preventing it from working correctly

-If you copied and pasted the shortcode into the Visual editor on your WordPress page/post editor then it may have inadvertently included some HTML tags from the page that you copied it from.
-The easiest way to check this is to view the 'Text' view in your WordPress editor and see whether there are any stray HTML tags in the shortcode itself.

-2) The shortcode includes curly single quote characters

-If your shortcode includes single quotes then check that they are the standard single quotes and not the curly kind.

-3) Typo in the shortcode option

-Ensure that there aren't any spelling errors in the shortcode options that you're using and that the format is consistent with that demonstrated on the [Shortcode Options reference page](https://smashballoon.com/custom-facebook-feed/docs/shortcodes/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=shortcode "The shortcode options aren't working").
+= Creating a Masonry grid layout from your Facebook posts =

+Please refer to [this FAQ](https://smashballoon.com/creating-a-masonry-grid-layout-from-your-facebook-posts/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=masonry "Creating a Masonry grid layout from your Facebook posts") for directions on how to create a Masonry grid layout from your Facebook feed posts.

-= Facebook avatar pictures aren't showing up in my feed =
+= Avatar pictures aren't showing up in my feed =

 The most common reason for this is that an add-on or extension you have installed in your web browser is blocking the pictures being loaded from Facebook.
-Try checking to see whether you have any add-ons or extensions installed in your browser and, if so, try disabling them to see whether that solves the problem and displays the pictures from Facebook.
+Try checking to see whether you have any add-ons or extensions installed in your browser and, if so, try disabling them to see whether that solves the problem.

 == Other Notes ==